Multi-Location Dental Rebuild, Shipped to Spec in 17 Days — White-Label Delivery for a US Marketing Agency

 - Anton Hersun, xaverPRO — project lead (estimation, agency-side communication, sign-off)

-Our team stayed invisible to the end client throughout the engagement.
+To Sonrisa Family Dental, the website was the agency’s work — our name reached the practice on no asset, no message, no login.
 All decisions on which pages to build, which locations to include, which booking links to use, and how to handle pages absent from the initial spec belonged entirely to the agency — we communicated through the agency, not directly with the dental practice.

 Don't have a spec yet?
 Send a one-paragraph description — we'll come back with the questions worth asking.
 Send a description →